This post may contain affiliate links. Please see my full Disclosure Policy for details.

 But I know if I don’t have something prepared already, I’m going to give in to their pleas and hit the drive-thru on the way home because I’m so tired and hungry myself.
 Thus, the weekly “stare into the freezer and hope for inspiration” routine.

 I saw a bag of frozen ravioli (I get them as a quick backup kind of meal) and figured I would just make those when we got home.
 They cook pretty quickly and I had sauce, salad and garlic bread.
 OK.
 Good enough.

 But sometime in the middle of the night, I was struck with inspiration.
 I bet I could make the ravioli in the slow cooker and it would be ready to eat when we got home.
 Unlike most middle of the night inspiration, I actually remembered this when I woke up.
 I managed to get the meal prepped before we had to leave for church.

 Here’s how to make Crockpot Ravioli so it’s ready and waiting for you when dinner time rolls around:

 Start with a layer of sauce in the bottom of the pot.
 You can spray with non-stick cooking spray or use a liner to make cleanup even easier.
 Then add a layer of frozen ravioli on top of the sauce.

 Next, cover with slices of provolone cheese.
 It melts so nicely and adds a subtle flavor that won’t overpower everything else.
 You can use any cheese you like, but I highly recommend provolone!

 Then just repeat the layers until you’ve used up your sauce, ravioli and cheese!

-Four hours later, we came back to a house smelling like a delicious meal and all I had to do was make the bread and toss the salad.
+After church, we came back to a house smelling like a delicious meal.
+All I had to do was make the bread and toss the salad.
 This was a wonderful, magical success and I’ll never cook the ravioli in the oven again!